rickb777/sqlgen2/docs/tutorial.md

 ## Restrictions

+ * Compound primary keys are not supported.
-* Compound primaries are not supported
+ * Compound foreign keys are not supported.
  * In the structs used for tables, the imports must not use '.' or be renamed.